stormpath/stormpath.github.io/source/python/product-guide/index.markdown

 **Warning**

-* If no AccountStoreMapping is designated as the default group/account store, the application _WILL NOT_ be able to create new groups/accounts.
+* If no `AccountStoreMapping` is designated as the default group/account store, the application _WILL NOT_ be able to create new groups/accounts.
 * Stormpath does not currently support storing groups within groups.
-Therefore `isDefaultGroupStore` can only be set to `true` when the AccountStoreMapping's `accountStore` is a Directory.
-Attempting to set `isDefaultGroupStore` to `true` on an AccountStoreMapping that reflects a group will result in an error response.
+Therefore `is_default_group_store` can only be set to `True` when the `AccountStoreMapping`'s `account store` is a `Directory`.
+Attempting to set `is_default_group_store` to `True` on an `AccountStoreMapping` that reflects a group will result in an `Error` response.
 * Mirrored directories are read-only; they cannot be set as an application's default group store.
-Attempting to set `isDefaultGroupStore` to `true` on an AccountStoreMapping that reflects a mirrored directory will result in an error response.
+Attempting to set `is_default_group_store` to `True` on an `AccountStoreMapping` that reflects a mirrored directory will result in an `Error` response.

 <a name="change-account-store-priority-order"></a>
 #### Change Account Store Priority Order